Good Morning Good Morning: Recording

 The basic track was recorded on 8 February 1967, with overdubs on 16 February (bass guitar and lead vocals), 13 March (brass section), 28 March (backing vocals and guitar solo), and 29 March (animal noises).
 The guitar solo was played by Paul McCartney on a Fender Esquire.
 At Lennon's request, George Martin brought in Sounds Incorporated to provide the song's prominent brass backing.
 Take eight, which contains Lennon's vocals from the subsequent session but also omits animal sounds, was released on Anthology 2 in 1996.

 Lennon asked engineer Geoff Emerick to arrange the animal noises heard at the beginning (and end) of the song so that each animal heard was one capable of devouring (or frightening) the animal preceding it.
 The final sound effect of a chicken clucking was so placed that it transforms into the guitar on the following track, "Sgt.
 Pepper's Lonely Hearts Club Band (Reprise)".
 According to Emerick, these animal noises were inspired by the coda of "Caroline, No" that ended the Beach Boys' Pet Sounds album.
 They begin with the crow of a rooster, while the other animal sounds heard at the end of the song include birds, a cat, a dog, a cow, a horse, a sheep, a group of bloodhounds accompanying fox hunters on horseback with horns blasting, and a chicken.

 The rapid 16th note bass drum fills were done on two bass drums, according to Beatles historian Mark Lewisohn.

 For the Beatles' 2006 remix album, Love, the horse sounds were mixed into "Being for the Benefit of Mr. Kite!".

-Rhythm
+Composition

 The song is played at 117 beats per minute, has an unusual rhythmic feel, and uses different time signatures.
 Beats are played in groups of 2, 3 and 4, and time signature changes frequently.
 Parts with 5/4 and 4/4 bars alternate, with 3/4 transitions.
 Most of the song uses simple time, where the beats are divided into two, but the middle eight sections use compound time, where the beats are divided into triplets.

 The song is divided into seven sections, two of which are repeated once and one twice, in a time-symmetric pattern A, B, C, B, C, B, A (disregarding the fade out of the last bar):